aws/aws-fpga/FAQs.md

 **Q: Do I need to get a Xilinx license to generate an AFI?**

-If the Developer uses the FPGA Developer AMI, Xilinx licenses for simulation, encryption, SDAccel and DCP generation are included.
-Ingestion of a DCP to generate an AFI is handled by AWS.
-No license is needed for DCP to AFI generation.
-If a local machine is used for development, the Developer is responsible for obtaining any necessary licenses.
-AWS only directly support cloud development using the AWS Developer AMI.
+If the Developer uses the FPGA Developer AMI provided by AWS on AWS Marketpalce, Xilinx licenses for simulation, encryption, SDAccel and DCP generation are included.

+If the Developer want to run on other instances or local machine, the Developer is responsible for obtaining any necessary licenses.

 **Q: Does AWS provide actual FPGA boards for on-premise developer?**